gary-dalton/iam/docs/general_resources/navigation.md

 Perimeter bouncing is a valid strategy to building an initial local map but should not otherwise be considered a valid navigation method.

+## Real Time Location Services

+There are many RTLS in operation, mainly using RFID, BlueTooth, WiFi or GPS technologies.
+All but GPS are relatively ineffective in an outdoor weather impeded environment.
+GPS has the disadvantage of loss of signal and low distance resolution.

+There are two other technologies that are not in high use but may have significant advantages.
+These are Ultra Wideband (UWB) and [VHF Omni Directional Radio Range (VOR)](https://en.wikipedia.org/wiki/VHF_omnidirectional_range).
+VOR is an aviation navigation aid and likely would not be permitted for RTLS.
+Alternatively, UWB is included in the [IEEE802.15.4-2011 standard](http://www.decawave.com/technology/ieee802154a-standard).
+UWB is also considered to provide data services.

+See [rtls.md](rtls.md) for more info.

 ## Proposed

-Embed waypoints into the field or along the path of the robot.
-Use the waypoints to determine current location on a local map.
-Build the local map manually, using the waypoints and a lightweight wheeled marker.
-The specific details of the waypoints needs further research.
+Embed transceivers into the field or along the path of the robot.
+Use the transceivers to determine current location on a local map.
+Build the local map manually, using the transceivers and a lightweight wheeled marker.
+The specific details of the transceivers needs further research.